Housing

 Based on this analysis, our role could include the following:

-- Work with County Planning to promote housing that supports mixed incomes and mixed uses and encourage those projects to provide walking, bicycling, and transit connections, which help reduce transportation costs.
+- Work with County Planning to promote housing that supports mixed incomes and mixed uses and encourage those projects to provide walking, bicycling, and transit connections, which reduce transportation costs.

 - Evaluate and rethink transit services to best meet local needs, particularly in our most cost burdened communities.